Sidney Little: Career

 Known on the South Coast of England as "The Concrete King", Little had great knowledge of reinforced concrete.
 Many of his projects used this material.
 Improvements to the "Front Line" sea defences allowed the creation of the UK's first underground car parks.
-A covered 1,500 ft (455 metres) promenade between Hastings Pier and Warrior Square, completed in April 1934 as part of the town's sea defences, was created using concrete panels containing thousands of coloured glass fragments for decoration.
+A covered 1500 ft promenade between Hastings Pier and Warrior Square, completed in April 1934 as part of the town's sea defences, was built using concrete panels containing thousands of coloured glass fragments for decoration.
 This became known locally as "Bottle Alley".

 Other concrete projects included the construction of a large open air bathing pool at West St Leonard's with a set of double decker seaside chalets in concrete.
-The White Rock Baths were reconstructed along with several other municipal projects such as the conversion of Johns Place into a museum and plans for an aerodrome at Pebsham near St Leonards on Sea, UK.
+The White Rock Baths were reconstructed along with several other municipal projects such as the conversion of Johns Place into a museum and plans for an aerodrome at Pebsham near St Leonards-on-Sea.